This resource will help you manage the side effects from your chemotherapy.

 Neuropathy (numbness or tingling in hands and feet)

 Some chemotherapy can affect the nerves in your hands or feet.
 You may start to have some numbness or tingling (slight stinging or poking feeling) in your fingers, toes, or both.
 This may last for a short time or for the rest of your life, depending on how long you’re on chemotherapy.
-Your healthcare provider can give you medication or change the dose of your chemotherapy to help ease your symptoms.
+Your healthcare provider can give you medicine or change the dose of your chemotherapy to help ease your symptoms.

-How to manage
+How to manage neuropathy

 - Exercise regularly (have an exercise routine).